-Values not Value
+Values not value

-Purchase by Social Cause
+Purchase by social cause

-Increasingly brands are being judged by the social causes they support - inclusion and diversity, sustainability or fair trade as well as staff treatment.
+Increasingly brands are being judged by the social causes they support - inclusion and diversity, sustainability or fair trade, as well as staff treatment.
 It is only a matter of time until the notions of a ‘good business’ and an ‘ethical brand’ merge into one.
 Can segmentation by social causes be manifested into a physical retail space?
 In the future, we might see department stores with product zones based on brand values.
-Imagine products segmented by sustainability, or by how much of a brand’s profits go to charity?
+Imagine products segmented by sustainability or by how much of a brand’s profits go to charity.
 Perhaps deciding what social causes a brand supports is the ultimate form of brand equity, with the most valuable customers extracting the most social value.

-Immersed in Values
+Immersed in values

 When we view a product in-store, alongside the product features and benefits being displayed, a brand’s affiliation with a social cause should be part of the information communicated.
 What was the environmental cost of manufacturing?
 Or what is the gender wage disparity of the company?
-Customers will want this information to be prevalent at the point of purchase, not something they research before, or discover after their purchase.
+Customers will want this information to be prevalent at the point of purchase, not something they research before or discover after their purchase.
 A brand’s values need to be interwoven into everything, and retailers need to start using their stores to tell stories beyond the products and services.
-It makes customers feel better that they made the right choice.
+It helps ensure that customers feel that they made the right choice.

 Our purchasing decisions will be determined by a brand’s values and ethics.
 We spend our money more carefully while also believing we can make social changes through our support for the brand.
 Retail needs to communicate the more intricate personality of modern brands.
 The values of businesses need to be immersive experiences usually reserved for products, because brand personality sells.
 Social causes are becoming an increasingly important factor in consumer decision-making, and these stories need to be communicated at every moment along the pathway to purchase, including within the store environment.